vikchupak/Docker/README.md

 __Open a shell inside a running container:__\
 `docker exec -it <container_name or container_id> sh|bash`

+_This is NOT interfering with the main process, but starts a new one additional_

 `exit` to quit;

 __Attach to a container:__\
 `docker attach <container_name or container_id>`

-_The container logs will be seen, but it is not interactive mode; This undo -d flag in `docker run -d ...`_
+_The container logs will be seen, but only newly generated after attaching, but it is not interactive mode; This like undo -d flag in `docker run -d ...`_
+_This connects to a running container’s __main process__ allowing you to interact with its output (stdin, stdout, stderr)_

 `Ctrl + C` _here will stop the container;_

 __Watch mode:__\
 `docker logs <container_name or container_id> -f`

+_ALL container logs will be seen from very container start_

 `Ctrl + C` _here will NOT stop the container; Just stop wathing;_